Beza Mahafaly Special Reserve

 The Beza Mahafaly Special Reserve is a nature reserve in Madagascar 35 km northeast of Betioky Sud.
 The reserve also provides training and research opportunities.
 It consists of a fenced gallery forest, approximately 100 ha, separated by 8 km from a 520 ha gallery of arid spiny forest.
 The reserve has a museum that is open to tourists.

 Tree species featured in the two galleries include tamarind trees and Madagascar ocotillo, among many others.
 Animals residing in the galleries include four species of lemurs, four species of tenrecs, 17 species of saurians, 12 species of snakes, two species of tortoises and, in season, the Nile crocodile.
 There are over 100 species of birds.

+Geography

+The reserve is situated at 35 km North East of Betioky-Atsimo on the right side of the Onilahy River.

 History

 The Reserve was founded in 1975, when community leaders formed a partnership with the University of Madagascar (now University of Antananarivo), Washington University in St. Louis, and Yale University aiming to protect the forest.
 It has been a centre for research and education since 1978, and the Bezà Mahafaly Monitoring Team of local researchers began work in 1995.